Murphy316/mdfile/docs/README.md

 We hope that everything you need to know about the Capstone2020 PWA starter-kit can be found in the tutorial.
 If you have a suggestion or an improvement please open a GitHub issue on the [main starter-kit repository](https://github.com/bcgov/CITZ-IMB-Capstone2020).

 ## Deploying to OpenShift
-Follow the Deploy to openshift tutorial.
+Follow the Deploy to OpenShift tutorial.

 * [Morden web apps to OpenShift Part 1 - Web apps in two commands](https://developers.redhat.com/blog/2018/10/04/modern-web-apps-openshift-part-1/)